18F/handbook/pages/general-information-and-resources/visual-descriptions-guide.md

 ## Examples
 In a meeting where multiple people will provide visual descriptions only one person needs to mention the purpose.
 All speakers following should go straight into sharing their visual descriptions.

 **Example 1.** Hi!
 My name is Faith.
 Before I begin — to increase accessibility and inclusivity in our conversation today — I’m sharing a little bit about myself.
-I’m a brown skinned black woman with medium length kinky hair sitting in a fuschia office chair.
+I’m a brown skinned black woman with medium length kinky hair sitting in a fuchsia office chair.
 I’m wearing a green shirt and a beige skirt, with gold hoop earrings.
 My glasses have blue frames with rectangular lenses.

 **Example 2.** Greetings.
 I’m Madison, my pronouns are she/they and I’m a middle aged white woman with an androgynous appearance.
 I have short brown hair, I’m wearing a gray t-shirt and my black cocker spaniel Lulo is sleeping on the couch next to me.